inroutephp/inroute/README.md

 ### @inroute

 All controller classes that should be processed must use the @inroute tag.
-Se example controller below.
-Or the example app in the source tree.
+Se example controller below, or the example app in the source tree.

 ### @inject